Elementortuts/sa-addons-for-elementor/readme.txt

 We’ve made it very simple and very easy to use.
 The installation process of this plugin is very easy.
 Those who are not even a regular user or even haven’t any prior experience can easily install our product on their WP dashboard.
 Nevertheless, for your convenience, we left an installation instruction over here:

 > =Option 1=
-> + Download the plugin sa-addons-for-elementor.zip from WordPress Plugin Directory.
+> + Download the plugin sb-image-hover-effects.zip from WordPress Plugin Directory.
-> + Unzip the zip file and extract the plugin folder named **sa-addons-for-elementor.zip
+> + Unzip the zip file and extract the plugin folder named **sb-image-hover-effects.zip
 > + Left that plugin folder into your wp-content/plugins folder.
 > + Go and refresh your Wordpress administration panels and from the menu bar click on Plugins.
 > + Now you may see your plug-in listed under inactive plug-in tab.